 Q: Any negatives?
 What do you miss most about home?

 A: Turkey bacon is the pits in Singapore.
-Most of the fast food outlets in Singapore are Halal, despite the city-state being built on Christian ideals.
+Most of the fast food outlets in Singapore are Halaal, despite the city-state being built on Christian ideals.
 What I miss the most about South Africa – samosas, koeksisters, Table Mountain, and of course, my family.